yolish/leetcode/README.md

 # leetcode
-Solutions and test cases for LeetCode problems, focusing on the ALgorithms category
+Solutions and test cases for LeetCode problems, focusing on the Algorithms category